Callum-A/cosmwasm-zero-to-hero/15 - Spring Cleaning/README.md

 ### Cargo Clippy

 Clippy provides a linter and if you've been pushing your project to github you'll notice a workflow defined which calls this command.
-The workflow will probably be failing unless you've been keeping ontop of this yourself.
+The workflow will probably be failing unless you've been keeping on top of this yourself.

 So here's how you can run it yourself: